Glauco-Lustosa/X-Suco-De-Fruta-X/README.md

 ### What’s up, reader?
 My name is Glauco Lustosa also known as IT GUY! 👋

 [![Twitter Follow](https://img.shields.io/twitter/follow/GlaucoNao?color=1DA1F2&logo=twitter&style=for-the-badge)](https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fgithub.com%2FGlaucoNao&screen_name=GlaucoNao)
-## I'm a Gamer, Developer, Enthusiastic, and Teacher!
+## I'm a Developer, Gamer, Enthusiastic, and Teacher!

-- 📈 Nowadays I am a Full-Stack Developer try to figure out how to become more than this!
+- 📈 Nowadays I'm working as a Full-Stack Developer trying to figure out how to become more than this!
-- 🌱 I'm trying to learn ReactJS because it is the one of big three frameworks/library 💘
+- 🌱 I'm learning ReactJS since it is the popular one out the of big three framework/library 💘
 - 👯 Looking for outsiders to interact and expand my knowledge!
-- ⭐ If my wish was a sentence it's would be "Find a new way".
+- ⭐ If my wish was a sentence it would be "Find a new way".
 - 😂 Fun fact: Some people beliaves JavaScript and Java is the same thing strange isn't? 🤣🤣🤣

 ### Communications Channels: